Our Wiltshire courses are freely available to anyone registered with a GP Practice within the Wiltshire area

 To book your place on one of our courses please click here

-Please note, courses can either be booked over the phone or via our website.
+Please note, courses can be booked over the phone.
 All our courses are released for booking 4 weeks before the start date.
 Our admin team are available weekdays, 9am-5pm and will be happy to assist you in booking on to your chosen course and answer any questions you may have.

 Looking for Swindon courses?